elixir-waffle/waffle/README.md

 ### Specify multiple buckets

-Arc lets you specify a bucket on a per definition basis.
+Waffle lets you specify a bucket on a per definition basis.
 In case you want to use multiple buckets, you can specify a bucket in the uploader definition file like this: